 School Emergency Notifications

-Written by: Paul Cummings
+Submitted by: Paul Cummings

 When there is an unexpected school closure, delay, early release, or other emergency; local radio and TV stations will be notified to make the announcement.
 The district also attempts to let parents & guardians know by our automated calling system, text message alerts, and by posting on our district website.